WokLibCodeClub/.github/profile/README.md

 Scratch has produced a page of information for parents.
 You can find it [here](https://scratch.mit.edu/parents/).

+### Scratch

+At the next session on 1st February we will continue with some of the Raspberry Pi Scratch projects which you can find [here](https://projects.raspberrypi.org/en/pathways/scratch-intro).

+In this week's session we will start a new project - a Silly Eyes animation.
+We'll use the Scratch costume editor to design and create some new 'eye' sprites and learn how to position them on the drawing pane correctly.
+We'll then create some silly characters using our new 'eyes'.
+Following that we'll add some code to animate the 'eyes', which will bring our characters to life!
+The silly characters could be based on animals or humans with two eyes but this isn't obligatory.
+How about eyes on a strawberry?
+Or a potato?
+(At this time of year potatoes sprout loads of 'eyes'.)
+Did you know that spiders have eight eyes, but can't see very well?

 ### Rapid Router

 We will start our next session with a bit more of the [Rapid Router game](https://www.codeforlife.education/rapidrouter) on the *Code For Life* website as some of our coders have been getting very enthusiastic about this.
 If you would like to save your progress and your code as you work through the levels, you should make yourself a *Code for Life* account by following the instructions below: